ujr/guides/guides/Glossary.md

 (GET, POST, PUT, DELETE) to server resources (URLs) that represent some state (like a file on the server).

+**SBOM** = Software Bill of Materials, a list of components that make up a software product, useful (or even required) for security and legal (license compatibility) purposes.
+(Unrelated to BOM, which is the Byte Order Mark of Unicode.)

 **SDK** = Software Development Kit, a set of tools, libraries, templates, and documentation to build applications for some platform.